In this article

 If you want to keep your muscles and bones strong while at the same time burn major calories, then any physical training that gets your heart pumping will do the trick for you.

 To begin with, even if you simply start with a brisk walk a day (with your baby) initially, that should be more than enough to get you back on track.
-Take that baby stroller and of course your baby too if isn’t too cold outside and brisk walk for good 30-45 minutes.
+Take that and of course your baby too if isn’t too cold outside and brisk walk for good 30-45 minutes.

 Get the much needed rest and sleep

 It is only understandable that with a baby getting a full eight hour sleep must be next to impossible.
 But let me tell you that it only a matter of a few months and when your baby starts to get into a routine, it will be easier for you to get your much needed sleep.
 It has been found in studies that the more you deprive your body of rest, the harder it becomes to shed that weight.
 So you know what you have to do now, right?